A HOLISTIC APPROACH TO IMPACT

 CONTRIBUTIONS OF TIME AND SKILLS

 SVSers are always ready and willing to lend a hand!
-We have a long track record of volunteering for initiatives both close to home and in our partner communities.
+We have a long track record of volunteering for initiatives both close to home and in the communities we work with.

 SVS has a cumulative company-wide target of 400 hours per year of volunteer time.